divadnebnahtan/umsugraph/README.md

 - think about ways to improve each entry in the dataset list
   - do they really need to be renamable?
   - should each dataset have a download button or leave it all to the storage section?
+- Important: Merge needs to be more robust - breaks when you add incremental files without the base file

 ### Data (Generation)
 - improve desc_html on data side